The Bringers of Wonder: Reception

-Paul Mount of Starburst magazine gives the episode a mixed review, describing it as "'monster-of-the-week', pulpy sci-fi" which "squanders a few interesting concepts for the sake of some gaudy and ludicrous alien costumes".
-He criticises the "sloppiness" of the writing and design, adding that the alien creatures "look as if they've just wandered in from the set of a 1960s Lost in Space episode."
-A review for entertainment-focus.com comments that the story "stretches credulity to the limit", with some elements being "utterly implausible".
-It also calls the alien design "unintentionally comic".
-Ian Fryer, who regards the two-parter as the "key episode" of Space: 1999s second series, argues that the plot of Part 2 is stretched out with some unnecessary fight sequences.
-However, he considers the ending "surprisingly good", aided by Koenig's dialogue and the "splendid" waste domes set.
+"The Bringers of Wonder" has had a mixed critical response.
+TV Zone magazine considered it the best story of Space: 1999 Series 2, while SciFiNow ranked it among Series 2's better stories.
+On the other hand, Paul Mount of Starburst described it as "'monster-of-the-week', pulpy sci-fi" which "squanders a few interesting concepts for the sake of some gaudy and ludicrous alien costumes".
+He criticised the "sloppiness" of the writing and design, adding that the alien creatures "look as if they've just wandered in from the set of a 1960s Lost in Space episode."
+A review for entertainment-focus.com commented that the story "stretches credulity to the limit", with some elements being "utterly implausible".
+It also called the alien design "unintentionally comic".

+According to DreamWatch Bulletin, Part 1 is "probably" Series 2's best episode, while Part 2 "[jettisons] all the well-built-up suspense" in favour of "extended action set pieces."
+A later review in Dreamwatch rated the first part 6 out of 10 and the second 5 out of 10, describing the former as "highly enjoyable nonsense" and the latter "initially marred by a lot of exposition about what the monsters want".
+SFX magazine gave Part 1 an "A" grade, summing it up as a "very entertaining" episode with "great production values".
+It rated Part 2 "A-minus", calling it an "exciting and satisfactory conclusion" despite its "rather obvious plot holes, and the unintentionally hilarious 'plasma aliens' chase sequence".

+Ian Fryer, who regarded the entire two-part story as Series 2's "key episode", argued that the plot of Part 2 is stretched out with some unnecessary fight sequences.
+However, he considered the ending "surprisingly good", aided by Koenig's dialogue and the "splendid" waste domes set.

+Although he found it generally well written, performed and directed, with some "fantastically" choreographed fights and "superb production values", John Kenneth Muir considered "The Bringers of Wonder" an example of how Series 2 episodes often "grabbed defeat from the jaws of victory", finding the plot weakened by small continuity errors and the illogical actions of some characters.
+He wrote that the story is liable to "suffer [...] on repeat viewing", remaining "enjoyable [...] only if the viewer does not think about it too much."

-Examining the influence of the original Star Trek on Space: 1999 Year 2, James F. Iaccino of Benedictine University compares the Talosians of Star Treks "The Cage" with the villains in "The Bringers of Wonder": "While the intent of the alien races is different, the means by which they try to accomplish their goals is similar — namely, to mislead the space crews by giving them desirable images of home and memories of their past."
+Examining the influence of the original Star Trek on Space: 1999 Year 2, James F. Iaccino of Benedictine University compared the Talosians of Star Treks "The Cage" with the villains in "The Bringers of Wonder": "While the intent of the alien races is different, the means by which they try to accomplish their goals is similar — namely, to mislead the space crews by giving them desirable images of home and memories of their past."